2019 CAPITAL CAMPAIGN: BUILDING HOPE

 Our planned new ~2,100 sf Parish Hall physically is far more than a replacement for our old hall.
 We are consolidating to put everything together under one single-story roof with easy and full ADA access.
 The church addition will include bathrooms, a clergy office, a class room/nursery, kitchen and a right-sized hall roughly 2/3 the size of our old hall.

 Sell the 1881 Rectory.
 The old vicarage now provides St. John’s its only water/bathroom and small meeting space for us and others (AA), but it’s time to repurpose this Victorian for better & fuller use in new hands.
-Planned for 2019.
+Now on the market.

 The reconfiguration/build process will also address overdue improvements to the main Church building: insulation, water mitigation and repairs to the roof saddle.
 These repairs to our historic church are needed both to continue our stewardship of its beauty for the future and to reduce operating costs.